TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <br>

-<span class="con">❌ Government, media, and the entire nation debates your mere existence daily. 🫨</span>
+<span class="con">❌ Government, media, and the entire nation debates your existence daily. 🫨</span>

 <span class="pro">✅ It makes you a cooler youtuber. 🤗</span>